BREXIT means FIXIT

 One of the reasons why the Euro currency is driving the Euro area nations towards federalisation is the necessity for all participating nations to accept a common interest rate.
 We suggest how the (virtual) impossibility of moving buildings across borders will allow the interest rate system to be tweaked, easing the pressure on interest rate conformity.

 This new class of power generators could provide low cost clean energy for the whole of Europe.
-In particular on this linked web page, note Section 10, ‘Using LP Turbines to create tourism and engineering jobs in Southern Europe’.
+In particular note Section 2.3 on this linked webpage.

 Figure 1.
 Based on Latent Power Turbines, Greece, Italy, Cyprus, Malta, Portugal and Spain could become the green energy generating sunshine economies of Europe.
 However, unlike solar panels, LP Turbines extract their energy from warm air.
 This allows them to generate electricity 24/7 without the need for daylight or winds.